ist356/assignment-07-jonahtafuri/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+While my understanding of data mining is somewhat limited I was able to figure this assignment out fairly easily.
+It is a lot of similar features to 5-4.py (craigslist scraper) so I was able to pretty much copy that.
+Since the menu is separated into sections with a common class name I decided it would be best to scrape each section separately and combine them all together.
+This way I didn't need to do anything fancy to assign categories.
+I did run into issues where the code would break if the code grabbed NA values but this was dealt with using if/else statements pretty easily.
+I don't often use that function so it was nice to be able to with this assignment.